Councilman calls for Frederick sheriff to recant claims after second on-air attack

 "He feels like everything he has to say is in the interview he did with WFMD this past Friday," spokesman Todd Wivell wrote to the News-Post.

-During the radio show, Jenkins said the deputy recently came to the conclusion the Prius driver was Hagen after seeing the councilman's photo in the newspaper.
+During the radio show, Jenkins said the deputy recently came to believe the Prius driver was Hagen after seeing the councilman's photo in the newspaper.
 The sheriff suggested the woman in the Prius was probably Hagen's wife, adding he did not know for sure.

 Jenkins then launched into an on-air attack of the councilman, accusing him of creating an "unsafe situation" and putting others in danger Oct.
 17. The sheriff described Hagen as "unfit to serve in office."